mehdihadeli/food-delivery-microservices/readme.md

 # 🛍️ ECommerece Microservices Sample

 > `ECommerece Microservices` is a fictional ecommerce sample, built with different software architecture and technologies like **Microservices Architecture**, **Vertical Slice Architecture** , **CQRS Pattern**, **Domain Driven Design (DDD)**, **Event Driven Architecture**.
-For communication between independent services, we use asynchronous messaging with uisng rabbitmq on top of [MassTransit](https://github.com/MassTransit/MassTransit) library, and sometimes we use synchronous communication for real-time communications with using REST and gRPC calls.
+For communication between independent services, we use asynchronous messaging with using rabbitmq on top of [MassTransit](https://github.com/MassTransit/MassTransit) library, and sometimes we use synchronous communication for real-time communications with using REST and gRPC calls.

-This Application will port to `modular monolith` approcuh also, in [ecommerce-modular-monolith-sample](https://github.com/mehdihadeli/ecommerce-modular-monolith-sample) repository for comparing their differences.
+This Application will port to `modular monolith` approach also, in [ecommerce-modular-monolith-sample](https://github.com/mehdihadeli/ecommerce-modular-monolith-sample) repository for comparing their differences.

 # ⭐ Support
 If you like feel free to ⭐ this repository, It helps out :)